 Remember that to be successful, this planning matrix should be constructed and filled in before data is collected.
 You must organize your analysis before you collect data to support it.
-I have prepared a matrix for our notional research project below.
+I have prepared a matrix for our notional research project in Table 1.